Skip to main content

 • Allocation of your run team starts.

-• If you are using Testlio Network Freelancers as testers in your run, work offers will be sent out to them.
+• If you are using Testlio Community Freelancers as testers in your run, work invitations are sent out to them.
 These invites are agreements between Testlio and the freelancers.

 • The testers selected to take part in the run are given access to the specified build and any other artifacts such as info sheets that may be relevant during the run execution for the duration of the run.